BLCM/wlmods/Apocalyptech/loot_changes/guaranteed_boss_drops/README.md

-The mod contains a few fixes as well, such as allowing some Chaos-Chamber-locked minibosses to drop their loot outside of the Chaos Chamber, fixing some details of Knight Mare's drop behavior, and fixing Imelda the Sand Witch's Difficulty 4 drop.
+The mod contains a few fixes as well, such as allowing some Chaos-Chamber-locked minibosses to drop their loot outside of the Chaos Chamber, fixing some details of Knight Mare and Zomboss's drop behavior, and fixing Imelda the Sand Witch's Difficulty 4 drop.

 **Mod Compatibility Info:**